django-salesforce/django-salesforce/README.rst

 8. You're all done!
 Just use your model like a normal Django model.

+9. (Optional) Create a normal Django admin.py module for your Salesforce model.

 Primary Key
 -----------
-Primary keys are added to models only automatically, because SFDC doesn't allow to define custom primary key.
-The lowercase name of primary key `id` can be configured globally for the project in its settings by `SF_PK='id'`.
-The backward compatible name `Id` is useful only for old projects, though it will stay as the default variant until `django-salesforce>=0.5`.
+Salesforce doesn't allow you to define custom primary keys, so django-salesforce will add them automatically in all cases.
+You can override capitalization and use primary key `id` by configuring `SF_PK='id'` in your project settings.
+The previous capitalization of `Id` is only for old projects, but it will stay as the default variant until `django-salesforce>=0.6`.

 Foreign Key Support
 -------------------